Enjoy

 Whitebait season is open between 1 September and 30 October at Ōhiwa Harbour.
 However, it’s important to know that these small migratory fish are under threat and in decline.
 If you really want to go after this fragile delicacy, it’s important to know the rules.

-Important: Find out about closures (rāhui) of Ōhiwa Harbour here.
+Important: Find out about closures (rāhui) in Ōhiwa Harbour here.